Start with bench trials - try one treatment at a time

 In the U.S., a wine can be called a ‘Varietal’ if it is made of at least 75% of that wine, which means that another wine can be blended into it without being put on the label.
 In fact, most wines are blended to some degree.

 Yes!
 Wines can be blended to increase the acid, add a darker color, improve the nose or otherwise improve a wine.
 Seriously flawed wines, however, generally are not fixed by blending.
+Keep in mind that blending to improve one wine can downgrade the other wines in the blend.
+Consider whether or not that is worth it.

 None of the cubes or spirals should be sanitized.
 They come packaged and clean and unless you drop them on the ground or store them outside of their packaging, they will not hurt your wine.
 Sanitizing those items can actually remove the effectiveness of the spirals or cubes and can also lead to off flavors in your wine.